jmbredenberg/Mafia-rules/README.md

 ###Poison: (3 uses)

 The Mafia may use this power to poison a player.
 At the start of the next day the victim is informed that they have been poisoned.
-The victim dies forty-eight hours later (after the execution).
+The victim dies two days after the poison takes effect (after the execution).

 ###Set a Trap: (3 charges)

 Once per day, the Mafia can set a trap on someone by pm-ing the Mods with a guess about that person's role.
 If their guess is incorrect, the trap is destroyed.
 If their guess is correct, an active charge is stored on the target, and a kill on that person by the Mafia no longer uses up the daily kill.
-If someone with an active trap charge on them dies for any reason, the trap charge on that person regenerates.
+If someone with an active trap charge on them dies for any reason, the mafia get their trap charge back.

 ###Slaughter the Weak: (1 charge)